Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Cycle-Based On/Off Polynomial Constraints

+{\cred The size of extreme-point formulation for \cycconstrs \ grows quickly with the number of cycles in the network.
+Therefore, instead of adding all of those constraints at once, we use a separation scheme which generates cutting planes only when the linearized \cycconstrs \ are violated.

+Due to binary line switching decisions in the linearized \cycconstrs, the separation problem is not a linear program (LP).
+To generate cutting planes that separates infeasible solutions, we first ignore the line switching decisions in the linearized \cycconstrs \ and generate Benders feasibility cuts if those constraints are violated.
+We then incorporate binary variables into the Benders cuts via disjunctive programming.

-{\cblack To speed up the implementation, we develop a branch-and-cut framework for lifted cycle constraints.
-More specifically, we use the Benders decomposition, where we first solve the ACOTS-QC model without any \cycconstrs, and obtain optimal solutions for $c$-$s$ and $w$ variables.
-Then for each cycle we solve a feasibility problem consisting of all the \cycconstrs \ (within the $c$-$s$ or $w$ space) in the extreme-point formulation without line switching decisions (i.e., constraints \eqref{eq: ots_cyc3_conv2}, \eqref{eq: cyc3_conv}), while fixing $c$-$s$ or $w$ variables to their optimal values and $\zc$ to 1.
-If this problem is feasible, then none of the linearized \cycconstrs \ are violated, so we do not need to add any cut; otherwise, we generate a Benders feasibility cut, and add this cut back to the ACOTS-QC model and solve it again.
-More precisely, the cut added is $\betabar^\top \xc \leq \bs{b}$, where $\betabar$ is an extreme ray of the feasibility problem and $\xc$ is as defined in section \ref{sec: cycle_ex_form}.
-Finally, the algorithm terminates when the ACOTS-QC model's solution is feasible to the \cycconstrs \ for all cycles.
-The efficacy of this algorithm is shown in Section \ref{sec: experiment_acots}.}
+First, we describe how to generate Benders cuts without considering line switching decisions.
+At the start of the cutting-plane algorithm we solve the ACOTS-QC model without any \cycconstrs, and obtain optimal solutions for $c$-$s$ and $w$ variables.
+Then for each cycle we solve a feasibility problem consisting of all the \cycconstrs \ (within the $c$-$s$ or $w$ space) in the extreme-point formulation without line switching decisions, while fixing $c$-$s$ or $w$ variables to their optimal values.
+If this feasibility problem is feasible, then none of the linearized \cycconstrs \ is violated, so we do not need to add any cut; otherwise, we generate a Benders feasibility cut, and add this cut back to the ACOTS-QC model and solve it again.
+The algorithm terminates if at one iteration the ACOTS-QC model solution is feasible to the \cycconstrs \ for all cycles.